Septic, Productivity, Operations, Technician Tips

 • Targeted email marketing also works as a cost-effective strategy for keeping your brand top of mind with customers, says Megan Bedford, who runs Mugyver Consulting to help small companies in the trades.

-• Not only is the cost cheaper for targeted email marketing — $12 or less per lead — it’s the type of communication customers prefer, as opposed to direct mail or a promotional text.
+• Not only is targeted email marketing cheaper ($12 or less per lead), but it’s also the type of communication customers prefer, as opposed to direct mail or a promotional text message.

 Sending targeted emails is simple.
-Choose from our huge range of email templates, adjust the text to fit your campaign, and deliver to your chosen audience.
+Choose from our vast range of email templates, adjust the text to fit your campaign, and deliver to your chosen audience.

 Targeted emails mean higher open rates and more calls coming in.